mitzicubillamontilla/SparseBiplots/README.md

 * `Ridge_HJBiplot`: performs the HJ-Biplot introducing Ridge penalty.
 * `LASSO_HJBiplot`: performs the HJ-Biplot introducing LASSO penalty.
 * `ElasticNet_HJBiplot`: performs the HJ-Biplot introducing Elastic Net penalty.
 For this use the [spca](https://github.com/erichson/spca) package.
-* `Plot_Biplot`: Create the plot of the results obtained with any of the above functions.
+* `Plot_Biplot`: create the plot of the results obtained with any of the above functions.
+It generates elegant data visualization using [ggplot2](https://github.com/tidyverse/ggplot2) with little code

 ## Installation